-Objective: This financial product seeks to increase the value of your investment (mainly through capital growth) over the recommended holding period, while achieving an ESG score greater than that of the benchmark.
+Objective: This financial product seeks to increase the value of your investment (mainly through income), and outperform the benchmark, over the recommended holding period, while achieving an ESG score greater than that of the benchmark.

-Benchmark: MSCI World Index.
-Used for performance comparison and for determining ESG outperformance.
+Benchmark: MSCI Europe Index.
+Used for determining financial and ESG outperformance, and for risk monitoring.

 Portfolio holdings: The sub-fund is actively managed.
-It mainly invests in equities of companies whose products or technologies support a cleaner and healthier environment and which are operating in fields such as alternative energy, energy efficiency, pollution prevention, recycling, water treatment and sustainable mobility.
-The sub-fund may invest anywhere in the world, including emerging markets.
-The sub-fund may or may not hedge currency risk at the portfolio level, at the discretion of the investment manager.
-The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets and other investment opportunities such as equities and foreign exchange.
+It mainly invests in equities of companies in Europe.
+The sub-fund may or may not hedge currency risk at portfolio level, at the discretion of the investment manager.

+The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets or other investment opportunities.

-Management Process: In actively managing the sub-fund, the investment manager uses market and fundamental analysis to identify companies that appear to have superior ESG characteristics and long-term growth prospects (top-down and bottom-up approach).
-For the bottom-up part of the process, the investment manager identifies investment opportunities using a proprietary method based on valuations and share price movements, and conducts a deeper fundamental analysis of potentially attractive companies.
-The investment manager is not constrained by the benchmark for the construction of the portfolio and makes its own investment decisions.
+Management Process: In actively managing the sub-fund, the investment manager uses a combination of market and fundamental analysis to identify companies that appear to have above-average dividend prospects (top-down and bottom-up approach).